 The best time to fish for black crappie in Rhode Island is typically during the spring and fall seasons when water temperatures are cooler.
 During these times, crappie tend to be more active and move into shallower waters to feed and spawn.

 Anglers can use a variety of baits and techniques to catch black crappie, including small jigs, live minnows, or soft plastic baits.
 Crappie are known for their schooling behavior, so if you find one, chances are there are more nearby.

 Whether you are an experienced angler or a novice, crappie fishing in Rhode Island can be a rewarding and enjoyable experience.
 Just remember to check and comply with all local fishing regulations and obtain the necessary licenses before heading out on the water.

-Of the major lakes in Rhode Island, Watchaug Pond is the only one with a significant population of crappie.
-The Rhode Island state record black crappie was caught from Watchaug Pond.
+Of the major lakes in Rhode Island, Tiogue Lake, Stafford Pond, Watchaug Pond and Worden Pond are the only ones with a significant population of crappie.
+The state record black crappie was caught from Watchaug Pond.

 World record: 6 lbs 0 oz

 Click the image or link above for species details.